-3. Information relating to the financial or business affairs of any particular person (including the authority holding that information).
+- 3. Information relating to the financial or business affairs of any particular person (including the authority holding that information). - 5.
+Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings.

 The public interest test has been applied, and it is concluded that the public interest in maintaining the exemption outweighs the public interest in disclosure at this time.
-It is therefore recommended that the committee resolve to exclude the public.
+It is therefore recommended that the Report be withheld from publication on the Council website.
 The paragraphs below set out the relevant public interest issues in this case.